laravel-enso/documentation/docs/backend/forms.md

 2. if needed, publish and customize the config

-3. install the front end for the api implementation: `yarm add @enso-ui/forms`
+3. install the front end for the api implementation: `yarn add @enso-ui/forms`

 ## Features